elementary-robotics/element-stream-viewer/README.md

 ### Usage with your own image streams
-Currently, inspect will list all available streams in the atom system, but can only view streams with data of a specific format.
+Currently, stream-viewer will list all available streams in the atom system, but can only view streams with data of a specific format.
 Specifically, this element expects a tif encoded image written to a stream with the key to the image as `data`
 This can be done in Python as follows
 ```
 _, tif_img = cv2.imencode(".tif", img)